THE CONFERENCE COMMITTEE

 AN INCREDIBLE UNVEILING

 At the 2016 IFVP Conference in Washington, D.C., recall seeing Jeroen boldly declare, "I'm going to do it!"
 It being–produce a book based on the jumble of concepts thoughts trapped in his mind.
-I could tell for him that this commitment was a relief and an acknowledgement that he would not have to go on this journey alone.
+I could tell for him that this commitment was a relief and an acknowledgment that he would not have to go on this journey alone.
 Three years, 50 contributors, and three editors later The World of Visual Facilitation is here!
-Jeroen, along with many of the contributors, took stage to unveil the beautiful full color masterpeice and present David Sibbet with the first copy.
+Jeroen, along with many of the contributors, took the stage to unveil the beautiful full-color masterpiece and present David Sibbet with the first copy.
 I got one and Jeroen was kind enough to sign it.
 Get yours here!

 ARE YOU WILLING TO TAKE THAT RISK?